tobypullan/tobypullan.github.io/docs/about.markdown

 permalink: /about/
 ---

-Welcome to my Blog.
-My name is Toby and I am a first year computer science student at Durham University.
-I am interested in articial intelligence - specifically neural networks.
-Because of this, I have started this blog where I will be posting some articles and exercises that I have written about Andrej Karpathy's ["Neural Networks: Zero to Hero"][zero2hero-series] series.
+Hello!
+My name is Toby and I am a second year computer science student at Durham University.
+I am interested in machine learning which is what this blog will largely be focused on.
+So far I have written two posts focusing on backpropagation using Andrej Karpathy's ["Neural Networks: Zero to Hero"][zero2hero-series] series.
+Going forward I want to write some essays talking about the future of artificial intelligence and about some of my own projects.

-I really enjoyed watching and coding alongside these videos.
-Before going through these videos, I had very little knowledge of neural networks but I now feel that I have a much better grasp of what is going on behind some of the abstractions involved in a framework like Pytorch.
-I also enjoyed completing the exercises that Dr Karpathy produced for his videos (that are certainly better than mine) but I wanted to have a go at making my own exercises that could be used as well as all the resources that he has produced.

-I hope you find these articles and exercises interesting!
+<a href="/assets/TobyPullanCV.pdf" target="_blank">View my CV</a>

 [zero2hero-series]: https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ